unixorn/awesome-zsh-plugins/README.md

 - [zaw](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
 - [zbrowse](https://github.com/zdharma-continuum/zbrowse) - When doing shell work, it is often the case that `echo $variable` is invoked multiple times, to check the result of a loop, etc. With ZBrowse, you just need to press `Ctrl-B`, which invokes the ZBrowse – Zshell variable browser.
 - [zce](https://github.com/hchbaw/zce.zsh) - Vim's EasyMotion / Emacs's ace-jump-mode for ZSH.
-- [zcolors](https://github.com/marlonrichert/zcolors) - Uses your `$LS_COLORS` to generate a coherent theme for Git and your Zsh prompt, completions and [ZSH syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
 - [zconvey](https://github.com/zdharma-continuum/zconvey) - Adds ability to send commands to other ZSH sessions, you can use this to `cd $PWD` on all active ZSH sessions, for example.
 - [zed](https://github.com/eendroroy/zed-zsh) - A simple wrapper for [z](https://github.com/rupa/z) to install it via a ZSH plugin.
 - [zellij (jaeheonji)](https://github.com/jaeheonji/zsh-zellij-plugin) - Provides an environment that uses [zellij](https://github.com/zellij-org/zellij).
 Requires [tmux](https://github.com/tmux/tmux).
 Deprecated by author, now [supported natively](https://zellij.dev/documentation/integration.html#autostart-on-shell-creation).